deestbie/console-docs/docs/venom/publishhostedvideo.md

 **To upload key art:**

+1. Select **Upload Key Art**.
-1. Select **Upload Keyart**, select a file to upload based on the image requirements, then **Close**.
+2. Select a file to upload based on the image requirements, then **Close**.
 The file will be uploaded when the video profile is saved.

 ## Step 14: Add Video Format